 Les Paul Custom

-This model offers a classic tone that is reminiscent of the classic ’59 Les Paul.
+This model offers a classic tone reminiscent of the classic ’59 Les Paul.
 It is a popular model because of its wide fingerboard and adjustable bronze nut.
 Gibson has a long history of building guitars based on classic designs, and this guitar carries that tradition.

 The J-45 guitar replaced the J-35 in 1942 and standardized the company’s approach to the dreadnought guitar.
 The J-45 featured reinforced internal bracing and a teardrop-shaped pickguard.
 The J-45 was also the first guitar to sport a Gibson logo instead of the old slogan “Only a Gibson is Good Enough.”
 The J-45’s neck was also more rounded.
-In addition, the J-45 had a sloping V shape, which was similar to the original J-35.
+In addition, the J-45 had a sloping V shape, similar to the original J-35.